mtomas/chess/README.md

 Build and run program by running following command in terminal:

     $ sbt run
+In order to change size of the board or set of input pieces you need to edit variables in file [ChessGame](https://github.com/mtomas/chess/blob/master/src/main/scala/io/scalac/mtomas/chesstest/ChessGame.scala#L17)

 Result for 7×7 board with 2 Kings, 2 Queens, 2 Bishops and 1 Knight is 3 063 828 valid configurations.